-Various graduate-to-graduate and undergraduate-to-graduate (U2G) degree options are available allowing students to earn a graduate degree in planning and a second degree in less time than would be required to obtain the two degrees independently.
+Various undergraduate-to-graduate (U2G) and graduate-to-graduate degree options are available allowing students to earn a graduate degree in planning and a second degree in less time than would be required to obtain the two degrees independently.
 This is because courses for one degree are considered as elective credit for the other degree program.
-Formalized combined degree options have been established in the following.

-Information about all of the above programs is available from the Urban and Regional Planning Admissions Coordinator.
+Information about all of the programs is available from the Urban and Regional Planning Admissions Coordinator.

 It is possible to receive a master's degree in Planning in conjunction with a graduate degree in another discipline, even when a formalized graduate-to-graduate degree program does not exist.
 Examples would be a graduate-to-graduate degree in Journalism or Public Health.